Changemakers Event

 Volunteering can be fun and fulfilling.
 Benefits include: improving mood, decreasing stress, exploring passions, and gaining new skills.
 Whatever your reasons for volunteering, it’s good for your mind and your body, and strengthens our communities.

-There are many ways to make a difference through the Y: Make a pledge, donate stock, volunteer, or learn about planned giving and matching gifts!
+There are many ways to make a difference through the Y. Whether you’d like to make a gift or pledge, donate stock, volunteer, or learn about planned giving and matching gifts, we welcome your investment and partnership.

-Many hands help community at the Y, from staff who counsel youth experiencing homelessness, and volunteers who help give out meals, to donors who empower the Y to reach more people in need.
+Many hands help build and support community at the Y, from staff who counsel youth experiencing homelessness, and volunteers who help give out meals, to donors who empower the Y to reach more people in need.
 Learn more about your impact as a Y supporter.